collective/pipforester/README.md

 ## Usage

-First call *pipdeptree* to create a JSON file of the installed dependecies, second call pipforester to create cleaned up dot file.
+First, call *pipdeptree* to create a JSON file of the installed dependencies, and second call *pipforester* to create a cleaned-up dot file.
 Finally use a Graphviz DOT-file visualizer, i.e. *xdot* on Linux, to view the graph.

 ```shell